GaParmar/TritonCar/README.md

 # TritonCar
-The framework for training an autonomous RC car with Imitation Learning
+A framework for training an autonomous RC car with Imitation Learning

 ## PS4 controls
  - **throttle:** left joystick up/down